2 Kings 17: Text

 This chapter was originally written in the Hebrew language.
 It is divided into 41 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter in Hebrew are of the Masoretic Text tradition, which includes the Codex Cairensis (895), and Codex Leningradensis (1008).

 There is also a translation into Koine Greek known as the Septuagint, made in the last few centuries BCE.
 Extant ancient manuscripts of the Septuagint version include Codex Vaticanus (B; $\mathfrak{G}$B; 4th century) and Codex Alexandrinus (A; $\mathfrak{G}$A; 5th century).

+History of the king agaar 17..
+Black pharaohs...

+The Dinka tribe is known as the tallest people in the world, celebrated for their rich culture.
+This is evident in the Semba movie, which originates from the Dinka people and dates back thousands of years in South Sudan.
+The period from 970 B.C.E to 3000 B.C.E saw the establishment of the new Dinka Kingdom, also known as the Small Kush Kingdom.
+The King Agaar 17, They were highly respected at that time and were referred to as the 'giant bone' people.
+The Dinka kingdom successfully defeated the armies of Greece and Romania in a matter of days after its establishment in Southeast Napata, which became the home of Small Kush, boasting a powerful army.
+They also engaged in conquests in the Middle East and Southern Europe, ruling over South India in 3104 B.C.E.
+History was made by the Dinka people, regarded as the greatest.